Policies and Procedures

 Member Entry and Guest Privileges

-• Before bringing guests, members are encouraged to pre-register their guests through the Member Portal.Β This will generate a list of registered guests for the lifeguards that will facilitate fast entry to the pool.Β If you do not pre-register a guest, you will be required to do so upon entering the pool.
+• Before bringing guests, members are to pre-register their guests through the Member Portal.
+This will generate a list of registered guests for the lifeguards that will facilitate fast entry to the pool.
+If you do not pre-register a guest, you will be required to do so upon entering the pool.

 • The member accompanying the guest must remain in attendance at IRC during the entire time the guest is at the facility.

-• Limits on guest admittance may be imposed on any given day if the facility becomes so crowded that its use by the membership is hindered.
+• Limits on guest admittance may be imposed on any given day if the facility becomes crowded to the point that its use by the membership is hindered.
+The Board may, from time to time, declare days on which no guests will be admitted to the pool.
+For example, on holidays.

 Abuse of Guest Privileges